Sleep Better. Live Better.

 Common Symptoms

-Gasping or choking during sleep
+• Gasping or choking during sleep

-Excessive daytime sleepiness
+• Excessive daytime fatigue

 Health Risks if Untreated

-Untreated sleep apnea increases risk for:
+Untreated sleep apnea increases the risk of:

 One of the most effective treatments for sleep apnea is Continuous Positive Airway Pressure (CPAP) therapy.